ececli/Exposure-Notification-on-RPi/README.md

 My current solution is to reset the BLE by using `sudo hciconfig hci0 reset` when the error happens.
 It looks that most of time this action fixed the problem and the BLE can run again.
 However, there is also some time that the BLE is totally dead after the error.

+There are some possible solution for this issue (by searching the Internet):

+1. The problem maybe caused by using the Bluetooth and Wi-Fi at the same time, since two modules are in one chip.
+This may be the case since I found that if I disconnected the VNC (remote access), the two RPis could communication again, even though one of them was dead hardly.

+2. Power supply.
+Since the BLE chip will consume more power.
+But I do not quite believe this.

 ## To do List

 1. Revise config file so that both bash script and Python can read and import it.